upnext/blekit-ios/README.md

 Because of Cocoapods integration please use workspace (*.xcworkspace*) for Xcode to build library or Example application (example application can be found in **Example** folder).

+## JSON based iBeacon configuration

+Essential part of BLEKit experience is JSON based iBeacon configuration.
+JSON Configuration file describe actions, conditions and beacons that can be handled by BLEKit.

+Is simplest scenario all you have to do is write JSON Configuration file and initialize BLEKit instance with you file.
+If you need any custom action, you need to write support for that action (as described later) and register handler.

+For you convienence there are block-based callbacks.

+[Sample JSON](https://github.com/upnext/blekit-ios/blob/master/Example/BLEKitTestApp/zone.json) provide configuration that can be described as
+* on **enter** region please show **alert** action with **message** "Welcome at Upnext"

 ##Example

 Example application can be found in **Example** folder.